jjshoots/jjshoots.github.io/_posts/2023-11-26-nglex-paci.md

 ### The National Geographic Resolution

-The ship that I was on is the National Geographic Resolution - an exceedingly capable ship meant to traverse the Arctic and Antarcica regions.
+The ship that I was on is the National Geographic Resolution - an exceedingly capable ship meant to traverse the Arctic and Antarctica regions.

 <img src="{{ site.base_path }}/resources/posts/nglex/natgeo_resolution.jpg" width="80%" style="display:block;margin:0 auto;">
 <p style="text-align: center;">The National Geographic Resolution</p>